ncu-dart/Dynamic_Ensemble/README.md

     for the kuzushiji-mnist data set classnumber = 10, datatset = 4

+after setting all things that metion above run DELR.py

 2.if you want to try my method on your own dataset set as follow

     set classnumber to the numbers of class in your dataset